elixir-europe-training/ELIXIR-TrP-FAIR-Converge/docs/units/FAIR-software/index.md

       title: Findable software
       link: 'topics/3-Findable-software'
       description: >
-        This topic details how to ensure research software is findable by covering the fundamentals of software directories, personal identifiers, software metadata and clear descriptive information (e.g., README).
+        This topic details how to ensure research software is Findable by covering the fundamentals of software directories, personal identifiers, software metadata and clear descriptive information (e.g., README).
     - number: 6.4
       title: Accessible software
       link: 'topics/4-Accessible-software'
       description: >
-        A description here.
+        This topic explains how to make research software Accessible by raising awareness about licencing and public software repositories.
+We offer advice on how to best choose an appropriate licence for research software and provide guidance that helps attendees better understand the pros and cons of different software repositories (e.g., GitHub, GitLab, BitBucket).
     - number: 6.5
       title: Interoperable software
       link: 'topics/5-Interoperable-software'
       description: >
-        A description here.
+        This topic outlines how research software can be made Interoperable by using common, open-source programming languages (e.g, R, Python) and by ensuring that research software is usable with open-format input and output data.
     - number: 6.6
       title: Reusable software
       link: 'topics/6-Reusable-software'
       description: >
-        A description here.
+        This topic address the reusability of research software.
+Reusability relies on many of the factors already covered, including licencing, public repositories and clear documentation.
+But to encourage and facilitate re-use further, research software should use a modular coding structure, version control (e.g., git), virtual environments, and in some cases automated testing, to enhance reproducibility.
     - number: 6.7
       title: Software Management Plans
       link: 'topics/7-Software-Management-Plans'